nevilly/digital-Ads/README.md

 1. User Interface & Navigation

-   -The platform should be simple, intuitive, and easy to navigate. ✔️✔️
+   - simpleplatform, intuitive, and easy to navigate.        ✔️✔️
-   - Users should be able to search and filter available ad slots based on position, size, and price. ✔️✔️
+   - search and filter ad slots, position, size, and price.  ✔️✔️
-   - Avoid directly copying the reference example—creativity is encouraged. ✔️✔️
+   - Avoid directly copying example—creativity is encouraged.✔️✔️

 2. Ad Booking System

-   - [x] Users should be able to select the number of ads they want to book. ✔️✔️
+   -  to select the number of ads they want to book.         ✔️✔️
    - The system must calculate the total cost in real time.  ✔️✔️

 3. Checkout & Invoice Generation